 Lara Grant (Organizer)

-Lara is a designer and fabricator of interactive works that often include e-textiles and wearable electronics.
-She holds a BA in fashion design and an MPS from the Interactive Telecommunications Program (ITP) focused in physical computing and wearable and soft electronics
+Lara is a designer, educator, and fabricator of interactive works that often include e-textiles and wearable electronics.
+She holds a BA in fashion design and an MPS from the Interactive Telecommunications Program (ITP) focused in physical computing and wearable and soft electronics.
+Her work includes being part of the Instructables Design Studio, teaching a studio class called Wearable and Soft Interactions at California College of Arts, and co-authoring a chapter on soft and musical circuit projects in the 3rd edition of Handmade Electronic Music, by Nicolas Collins.

 Faculty in Electrical and Computer Engineering Department, University of Louisville since 2006, Cindy Harnett’s current research focus is sensors and actuators using fiber and textile fabrication methods.
 Her group also creates 3D structures at the micro and macro scale using pre-stretched layers.
 Recently she developed a continuously-fabricated, stretchable optical fiber that works as a sewable strain sensor in both wearable devices and soft robots.
 To merge proprietary embroidery formats with more conventional engineering design files, the Harnett group created a plugin to the free Inkscape computer-assisted design program that exports paths as embroidery files for low-cost consumer-oriented machines.